 It is well established that bottom trawling is patchy, both in space and time, and that this patchiness needs to be taken into account to assess the impact of trawling on the benthic ecosystem (Rijnsdorp et al., 1998; Lee et al., 2010; Ellis et al., 2014; van Denderen et al., 2015).
 Figure 2a gives a hypothetical example of the spatial distribution of bottom trawling frequencies.
-Intense trawling occurs in a relative small proportion of the habitat as compared with the habitat that is trawled at a low frequency or that not trawled.
+Intense trawling occurs in a relative small proportion of the habitat as compared with the habitat that is trawled at a low frequency or that is not trawled.

 The information contained in this graph can be condensed in three indicators of trawling pressure that highlight different aspects (Figure 2a).
 The first indicator gives the proportion of habitat that is not trawled.
 The untrawled area comprises the surface areas of the grid cells where no fishing was recorded plus the untrawled part of the grid cells which were trawled less than once a year.
 The second indicator gives the proportion of habitat that was trawled less than once a year.
 The third pressure indicator estimates the surface area of the most intensively trawled grid cells, in our example encompassing 90% of the annual fishing effort.

-Impact on seabed habitat

-The physical impact of trawling gear is related to the penetration of gear elements, the collision impact and the sediment mobilisation.

-The penetration impact will be a function of the mass of the gear component (M) and the inverse of the component’s surface area that is in contact with the seabed (A):

-Ip~fMA-1

-The collision impact of a gear element (Ic) will, as a first approximation, be a function of the mass of the gear component (M) and the towing speed (U):

-Ic~fMU

-Sediment mobilisation is a function of the hydrodynamic drag, which is dependent on the product of U2 and the frontal surface area of the gear element S, that generates the turbulence.
-Hence, as a first approximation, sediment mobilisation (Is) can be written as:

-Is~fSU2

-The extent to which a component penetrates into the seabed and the amount of sediment mobilised will depend on the sediment type.
-On finer sediments, gear components are likely to put more sediment into the water column and penetrate further.
-Hence, Ip and Is will also be influenced by the particle size distribution of the sediment.

-Impact on benthos community composition and ecosystem function
+ECOLOGICAL IMPACT INDICATORS

-The trawling frequency (f) determines the probability that an organism will be hit by a bottom trawl during a year.
-If we assume that trawling is random at the level of the grid cell, we can calculate the average time interval between two trawling impacts (D=f-1) indicating the time for benthic invertebrates to recover.
-Whether a taxa will fully recover is determined by their recovery time (R).
-If the recovery time is less or equal to the trawling interval, the taxa will be able to recover.
-For each taxa a maximum trawling frequency (f=R-1) can be defined where the taxa will be able to recover.
+The trawling frequency (f) determines the probability that an organism, that is within reach of the trawl gear, will be hit by a bottom trawl during a year.
+If we assume that trawling is random at the level of the grid cell, we can calculate the average time interval between two trawling impacts (D=f-1), indicating the time for benthic invertebrates to recover.
+Whether a taxon will fully recover is determined by their recovery time (R).
+If the recovery time is less or equal to the trawling interval, the taxon will be able to recover.
+For each taxon, a maximum trawling frequency (f=R-1) can be defined where the taxon will be able to recover.
 If trawling frequency is below the threshold, the population will be temporarily reduced by bottom trawling.
 If the trawling frequency is above the threshold, the population will be permanently reduced.